jovako/Bomberman/README.md

 The feature and reward functions are imported from transform.py and rewards.py

-The train....py files are used to train the networks on our data and create models
+The train....py files are used to train the networks on our data